midozen/ROBLOX-Blog/README.md

     PUBLIC_CDN_URL=https://cdn.somerevival.com # Where the blog resolves profile pictures from PUBLIC_WEBSITE_URL=somerevival.com # Everything related to https://SUBDOMAIN.roblox.com will fetch from this

+    # OPTIONAL

+    # PUBLIC_WIKI_URL=https://somerevival.wiki # instead of wiki.roblox.com it would be a custom url
     ```

 2. Generate the database from the prisma schema by running this in your command line.